 Our School Uniform is a visual symbol, to the people in our community, of who we are and where we come from.
 When the school uniform is worn it reflects on the child personally, their family and St Patrick’s School in the manner it is worn.
 We encourage all students to wear the correct items of the uniform and ask parents to be supportive of this in the way children are dressed for school each day.
 A note is appreciated if there are specific reasons for uniforms not being complete.

 The school UNIFORM SHOP operates from the Tuckshop.
 All school needs are available as well as some second-hand items.
-The Uniform Shop is open each Thursday from 8.00am - 9.30am
+The Uniform Shop is open each Monday from 9.00am - 1.30pm and Wednesday from 8.30am - 1.30pm.

 Variations to these times are advertised in the school newsletter.